-New England's wealthiest towns also tend to produce and attract celebrities and highly accomplished people in arts, sports and business.
-Some of them are hell-bent on keeping the wealthiest towns wealthy.
+New England’s wealthiest towns also tend to produce and attract celebrities and highly accomplished people in the arts, sports and business.
+Some of their residents are hell-bent on keeping the wealthiest towns wealthy.
 Conservative provocateurs Glenn Beck and Ann Coulter live in New Canaan, Connecticut, and Grover Norquist lives in Weston, Mass.

 In many cases, the wealthiest towns started off as sparsely populated farm villages.
 Then after the railroad came and the Civil War ended, rich people started building country estates on them.
 Then the estates fell to the income tax and the Great Depression.
 So when World War II ended, real estate developers pounced on some of these rural enclaves and turned them into suburbs.

 In two other cases — New Hampshire and Vermont — the wealthiest towns evolved from historic, well-preserved colonial villages.

 Several different statistics can measure a town’s wealth, but we chose per capita income.

 Here, then, are the wealthiest towns in each of the six New England states.